- Dec. 2, 2021

-|Main rules||Special rules for equity investments and asset-based lending||Special rules for small-lot investments and loans||Special rules for the U.S. dollar lending arrangement|
+|Main rules||Special rules for the U.S. dollar lending arrangement|

-|Time of establishment||June 2010||June 2011||March 2012||April 2012|
+|Time of establishment||June 2010||April 2012|

-|Total amount of loans||10 trillion yen||0.5 trillion yen||0.5 trillion yen||24 billion U.S. dollars|
+|Total amount of loans||Unlimited||24 billion U.S. dollars|

-|Eligible investments and loans||Those with the size of 10 million yen or more||Equity investments and ABL with the size of 1 million yen or more||Those denominated in foreign currencies with the size equivalent to 100 thousand U.S. dollars or more|
+|Eligible investments and loans||Those with the size of 1 million yen or more||Those denominated in foreign currencies with the size equivalent to 100 thousand U.S. dollars or more|

-|Loan rates||Fixed at 0.0 percent per annum for 4 years Note 1||6-month U.S. dollar LIBOR|
+|Loan rates||Fixed at 0.0 percent per annum for 4 years||6-month U.S. dollar LIBOR|

 |Duration of loans||4 years (each year, counterparties have an option to make a prepayment)||1 year (the maximum overall duration of loans, including rollovers, is 4 years)|

-Through the fund-provisioning measure to stimulate bank lending, the Bank provides long-term funds -- up to the amount that is twice as much as the net increase in lending -- at a low interest rate, without any limit, to financial institutions at their request, with a view to promoting their aggressive action and helping increase proactive credit demand of firms and households.
+Through the Fund-Provisioning Measure to Stimulate Bank Lending, the Bank provides long-term funds -- up to the amount that is twice as much as the net increase in lending -- at a low interest rate, without any limit, to financial institutions at their request, with a view to promoting their aggressive action and helping increase proactive credit demand of firms and households.

-<Outline of the Stimulating Bank Lending Facility (Loans Initially Disbursed on or after April 1, 2014) Note>
+<Outline of the Stimulating Bank Lending Facility>

 For further information on the Bank's response after the Great East Japan Earthquake and the Kumamoto Earthquake, please see Releases Related to the Great East Japan Earthquake and Releases Related to the 2016 Kumamoto Earthquake.